 3. Improves confidence and self-esteem

 When making art, children get to experiment and make decisions for themselves.
-Mastering a new skill like getting paint from the palette onto the paintbrush and then the paper is a magnificent feeling and achievement for children to experience.
+Mastering a new skill like getting paint from the palette to the paintbrush and then onto paper is a magnificent feeling and achievement for children to experience.
 Research reports